 The P.A.
 People also reviewed the site layout plan prior to the event.

-Our client's Noise Management Plan forms the basis for sound monitoring for Listen Out Sydney 2019.
+Our client's Noise Management Plan forms the basis for sound monitoring for this event.

 D.2 Mitigation during the Event

 The SPLnet system was used to continuously monitor and log nose levels at the event site.